nguyensjsu/fa19-202-drawscillate/README.md

 ### Memento Class Diagram

-One of our goals was to track the user's mouse movements so we could potentially reproduce their game.
-For instance, this might enable us to restore the state if the game crashed or if the user wanted to share their playthrough with friends.
+One of our goals was to track the user's mouse movements so we could potentially restore the state.
+For instance, if the user wants to take a break in between the game, the memento pattern stores the state of diagram so that user can resume from where they had left.
 Shraddha imagined this would be a good use case for the *Memento* pattern.
 As stated in *Design Patterns*:

 > Use the Memento pattern when a snapshot of (some portion of) an object's state must be saved so that it can be restored to that state later